raghad-o/ROS2-Humble-Installation-Setup/README.md

 ROS 2 Humble was successfully installed on Ubuntu 22.04.5 LTS using WSL2.

-The installation was verified by checking the ROS 2 distribution with `echo $ROS_DISTRO`, confirming that the ROS 2 environment was correctly configured and ready for robotic application development.
+The ROS 2 environment was configured successfully and verified, making the system ready for robotic application development.